There are three different types of courses offered at UCSC in Milan:

 2. Regular UCSC university courses taught in Italian.
 You must be very proficient in Italian in order to enroll in these courses, as they are intended for native speakers of Italian.
 There are some offered in English but the grading and course structure is different.

 3. Italian language courses for absolute beginners, lower intermediate, and upper intermediate level students.
-Students can choose from an intensive Italian language course (3 SUNY credits) beginning about one week before the regular semester begins and/or a semester-length course (2 SUNY credits) that continues throughout the semester.
-Any student can enroll in these language courses, in conjunction with the EASY program courses that are taught in English and/or regular UCSC courses taught in Italian.
+Students can choose from an intensive Italian language course (3 SUNY credits) beginning about one week before the regular semester begins and/or a semester-length course (3 SUNY credits) that continues throughout the semester.
+Any student can enroll in these language courses, in conjunction with the International Curriculum program courses that are taught in English and/or regular UCSC courses taught in Italian.

 Course Descriptions and Syllabi